Zaur Gekkiyev

-In 2002 Gekkiyev was granted a Candidate of Economic Sciences degree.
+In 2002, Gekkiyev was granted a Candidate of Economic Sciences degree.
 In 2000 he was appointed the Deputy Head of Administration of Nalchik.
 In 2002–2003, he was a Minister of Resorts and Tourism of the Kabardino-Balkaria.
 He was a deputy of the Parliament of the Kabardino-Balkarian Republic of the 3rd and 4th convocations.
 In 2011 he was elected deputy of the 6th State Duma from the Kabardino-Balkaria constituency.
 Gekkiyev ran with the United Russia.
 In 2016 and 2021, he was re-elected for the 7th and 8th State Dumas respectively.

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 On 24 March 2022, the United States Treasury sanctioned him in response to the 2022 Russian invasion of Ukraine.